dcadenas/rubydeps/README.md

         Rubydeps.start

+   Notice that this will slow down your tests so consider adding a conditional bound to some ENV variable or just remove the line when you are done.

 3. Run your tests, a file named rubydeps.dump will be created in the project root.

 4. The next step is reading the dump file to generate the graphviz dot graph `rubydeps.dot` with any filter you specify.